StevenR123/Istina-Wiki/content/hidden/Magic Item Ideas.md

 Great Hammer
 As a move action you can smash the ground to create a 10ft section of wall adjacent to you that lasts until the end of combat or until someone knocks it over with a DC 9 Exert/Strength check.
 This damages the ground below you.

+## Random effect wand
 # Armor
 ## Shroudborn Cowl
 Pieced Armor
 This suit of armor has enactments designed to amplify a single effect channeled through the hood of the armor.
-While wearing this armor the user can see through [[The Shroud]] as if it were dim light out to their normal vision regardless of time of day.
+While wearing this armor, the user can see through [[The Shroud]] as if it were dim light out to their normal vision regardless of time of day.

 # Utility
 ## Capture Net